-Since the 1920s, the Fairmont Empress Hotel has been famous for its afternoon tea.
-The actual hero of this event is the hotel's black tea, created specifically for their tea room.
-But it's the Gin's indigo blue color that catches your attention at first.
-And this deep blue color that changes into a vibrant pink made it such a success in social media.
+Since the 1920s, the Fairmont Empress Hotel has been famous for its afternoon tea, with the hero of this event being the hotel's black tea, created specifically for their tea room.

 What is Empress Gin?